lamberta/devkit-doc/api/ui/widget/buttonview.md

 1. `options {object}`

 Replaces the current options (including `images`, `sounds` and `on`) with the `options` object passed to this function.
 This replaces, and does not merge, the current options.
 This is similar to `TextView.updateOpts`.
 This means that you may want to `util.merge` the object you pass in with the current options, like in the example below.

 ~~~
-var buttonView = new ButtonView({
+var buttonview = new ButtonView({
 	superview: parent,
 	width: 200,
 	height: 100,